JacksonKuo/blog/_posts/2026-6-20-app-qol-certs.markdown

 * `k3s`

 # Certbot
-What's happen is `certbot` will auto-update the PEM file, but my springboot app is configured to accept the cert via `.p12` file.
+What's happening is `certbot` will auto-update the PEM file, but my springboot app is configured to accept the cert via `.p12` file.

 The original cert deployment:
 ```shell